Eggs are a natural source of many nutrients including high quality protein, vitamins and minerals.

 Eggs are naturally rich in vitamin B2 (riboflavin), vitamin B12, vitamin D, selenium and iodine.
 They also contain vitamin A and a number of other B vitamins including folate, biotin, pantothenic acid and choline, and other essential minerals and trace elements, including phosphorus.

-For more information on the specific nutrients found in eggs, please visit the sections below.
+For egg nutrition facts, and for more information on the specific nutrients found in eggs, please visit the sections below.

 |Energy kcal (calories)||54||66||78||90||131|

 Find information on calories in eggs, as well as more about eggs and dieting.

 More information on the specific vitamins and minerals in an egg and how they keep us healthy.

 Eggs are one of the best sources of natural protein in foods and a vital nutrient to retain a strong and healthy body.

 Learn about the different essential fats found within eggs and how important they are to a balanced diet.

 Find out more about egg white nutrition and egg yolk nutrition, including the vitamins, minerals, essential fats and proteins found in each, and their benefits.